OrbitalEnterprises/orbital-esi-proxy/README.md

 If you're using an authenticated endpoint, you'll need to pass the appropriate key and hash from one of your connections.
 For example
 `https://your.proxys.address/latest/characters/12345/assets/?datasource=tranquility&esiProxyKey=..yourkey..&esiProxyHash=..yourhash..`

-If you're using a Swagger client, you'll need to make a similar replacement to generate the proper URL for swagger.json.
+If you're generating a Swagger client, you'll need to make a similar replacement to generate the proper URL for swagger.json.
 For example
 `https://esi.tech.ccp.is/latest/swagger.json?datasource=tranquility` becomes
 `https://your.proxys.address/latest/swagger.json?datasource=tranquility`.